junzis/the-1090mhz-riddle/position.rst

 This Q-bit (Bit 48) indicates whether the altitude can be decoded.
 If the value is zero, we will exit the calculation.
 If one, then the altitude value can be computed from the rest of the bits.

-*Off the topic: really don't understand why someone wanted to put this bit in the middle...*

 After removing Q-bit:
 ::